blackberry/NDK-Samples/VideoWindow/readme.txt

  pressed.

  When the button is pressed, the play button turns into a blue stop symbol and video playback begins.
 While the video is playing, the user can chose to stop the video by tapping the blue symbol.
 The blue stop symbol will then turn into a green play symbol.
 When the green symbol is pressed, playback will continue.

  The user may swipe from the top of the bevel into the video (down-swipe) in order to hide the symbol.
 This is achieved by changing the z-order of the mmrender video surface.

- Feature summary
+ Feature summary:
  - Creating a playback window
  - Connecting and configuring the renderer
  - Configuring video input and output